Student Conduct Board

 PARTICIPANTS IN THE STUDENT CONDUCT BOARD HEARINGS

 Participants in a Student Conduct Board hearing are limited to those persons identified below.
-Student Conduct Board hearings are closed proceedings, therefore, parents, attorneys, and the general public are not permitted inside the boardroom.
+Student Conduct Board hearings are closed proceedings, therefore, parents, guardians, family members, attorneys, and the general public are not permitted inside the boardroom.

-Charged Student: Student charged with allegedly violating the Code of Student Conduct or BFIT and Residence Life policies
+- Charged Student: Student charged with allegedly violating the Student Code of Conduct or Residence Life policies.

-Complainant / Victim: Any member of the BFIT community (student, faculty, or staff) may file a written complaint with the Office of Student Affairs against a student alleging violation(s) of the Code of Student Conduct.
-During a Student Conduct Board hearing, the complainant may present documentation and information showing why they believe the charged student is responsible for the alleged violation(s) of the Code of Student Conduct.
+- Complainant/Victim: Any member of the BFIT community (student, faculty, or staff) may file a written complaint with the Assistant Dean of Students against a student alleging violation(s) of the Student Code of Conduct.
+During a Student Conduct Board hearing, the complainant may present documentation and information showing why they believe the charged student is responsible for the alleged violation(s) of the Student Code of Conduct.
 Often times, the presentation of the case shall be handled by the Conduct Board Coordinator.
 The complainant / victim may be called to testify to the board regarding the incident in question.

-Either party or the Office of Student Affairs may present witnesses to the Student Conduct Board.
-A list of witnesses is required and must be submitted to the Office of Student Affairs no later than two (2) class days prior to the scheduled hearing.
+- Witnesses: Either party or the Student Affairs office may present witnesses to the Student Conduct Board.
+A list of witnesses is required and must be submitted to the Assistant Dean of Students no later than two (2) class days prior to the scheduled hearing.

-The advisor can be any member of the BFIT community (faculty, staff, or student) who is not on the Student Conduct Board and is not parent/guardian of the charged student.
+- Advisor: The advisor can be any member of the BFIT community (faculty or staff) who is not on the Student Conduct Board and is not parent/guardian, family member, or attorney of the charged student.
 The advisor may assist the student in preparing for the hearing, attending the hearing, and if necessary, assisting the student with an appeal.
 The advisor may not speak to the board during the hearing, but may communicate with the charged student.
+Students should contact the Assistant Dean of Students for assistance in acquiring an advisor for the hearing.
+It is up to the discretion of the Conduct Hearing Coordinator to approve or deny an advisor.

 Conduct Board Members:

-shall be appointed/selected through the BFIT Student Government Association and serve a one-year voluntary term.
+- Student members: shall be selected through a nomination and application process coordinated by the Director of Student Life and serve a one-year voluntary term.
 Student members are voting members of the board.
+Student members must be in good academic and conduct standing.

-shall be an additional faculty or staff members who will chair the conduct board hearing and keep all formal documents of the proceedings to be given to the Conduct Board Coordinator.
+- Chairperson: shall be an additional faculty or staff member who will chair the conduct board hearing and keep all formal documents of the proceedings to be given to the Conduct Board Coordinator.
 It is the responsibility of the Chairperson to keep decorum and to keep the proceedings running smoothly.
 The Chairperson shall only vote in the case of a tie.

-is a professional in the Office of Students Affairs that serves as the advisor to the Conduct Board for a specific conduct case.
-The Conduct Coordinator will rotate based on the specific incident to avoid conflicts of interest (academic related, commuter student and residential student involvements).
+- Conduct Board Coordinator: is a professional in the Office of Students Affairs that serves as the advisor to the Conduct Board for a specific conduct case.
+The Conduct Coordinator may rotate based on the specific incident to avoid conflicts of interest (academic related, commuter student and residential student involvements).

 STUDENT CONDUCT BOARD CASE SELECTION AND NOTIFICATION